mohit838/inventory-managements-golang/README.md

 For end-to-end testing:

-1. Spin up a MySQL container and Redis container (using Docker Compose).
+1. Spin up a MySQL container and Redis container (via Docker Compose).
 2. Run migrations.
-3. Start the Go app in test mode (maybe with a separate YAML `config/test.yml` that points to a test database).
+3. Start the Go app in test mode (with a separate YAML, e.g., `config/test.yml`, pointing to a test database).
-4. Use a tool like [httpexpect](https://github.com/gavv/httpexpect) or plain `net/http` to send requests to your endpoints and assert responses.
+4. Use [httpexpect](https://github.com/gavv/httpexpect) or plain `net/http` to send requests and assert responses.

-You might add a `Makefile` target:
+You might add a Makefile target:

 ```makefile
 test-integration: